01163 032668

 1. Strength and Load-Bearing Capacity

-Verdict: Plywood lasts longer in terms of strength and load-bearing ability.
+Verdict: Plywood lasts longer where strength and load-bearing are required.

 2. Moisture Resistance

-Verdict: Plywood generally lasts longer in humid or wet conditions, but both materials require protection from prolonged exposure to water.
+Verdict: Plywood performs better in damp or wet conditions, though both materials need protection from prolonged moisture.

 3. Wear and Tear